prantlf/grunt-nomnoml/README.md

 easily, without committing both diagram sources and pictures and sychronizing them manually.

+If you want to just quickly convert a nomnoml source file to a picture, you can use the [nomnoml-cli] command-line tool, which this task is based on.

 ## Installation

 You need [node >= 0.12][node], [npm] and [grunt >= 0.4][Grunt] installed